 Work began in in January 1993, with ten of Disney's Florida-based animators producing animations, which were then shipped to Virgin Games' production facility in Irvine, California and digitised for use in-game.
 Roughly thirty people were involved between the two sites in total, including the film's directors.
 The teams gave themselves a deadline of October 1993, considered roughly three quarters of the normal time allotted to game development in this era.

-Disney worked exclusively on character animations, with backgrounds being provided by artists at Virgin Games (after being approved).
+Disney worked exclusively on character animations (which took nearly eight weeks to produce), with backgrounds being provided by artists at Virgin Games (after being approved).
 Despite being in production at the same time, no animations are shared between the game and movie, mostly due to the requirement for video game animations to loop.

 Disney's Aladdin for the Mega Drive is considered to be a milestone for video game graphics, utilising technology known as "Digicel" to bring hand-drawn Disney-style animations to a video game environment.
 As each frame was drawn individually by professional Disney animators, Aladdin looked significantly better than most other platformers on the market, with visuals comparable to the graphical style as seen in the film.

 With the exception of unreleased games such as DynoBlaze, no other Mega Drive games utilised the "Digicel" technology, however Aladdin did inspire many similar methods, such as those applied in Shiny Entertainment's Earthworm Jim (comprised of many former Aladdin developers).
 Other games published by Virgin such as Cool Spot and Mick & Mack as the Global Gladiators share Aladdin's focus on animation, whereas many games such as Pitfall: The Mayan Adventure are considered to be inspired by Aladdin's efforts.